Kimserey/BlogArchive/x.md

 ## 1. A reminder on what is a Deedle Frame and Series

 Deedle works with the concept of dataframe and series.
-A dataframe is a table which can contain elements of different type (they are cast as `obj`).
+A dataframe is a table which can contain elements of different type (held as `obj`).

 ### 1.1 Frame